 4. Don't buy into misleading advertising

-Be on the lookout for businesses who might be tapping into people's anxieties around these times to sell you things you don't need or products that don't do what they promise.
+Watch out for businesses engaged in 'panic marketing' with ads tapping into people's anxieties to sell you things you don't need or products that don't do what they promise.

-In regards to medical products, it's illegal to promote goods that claim to test, treat or cure any condition unless it is approved by the Therapeutic Goods Administration.
-Exercise caution if you see a product that claims to treat COVID-19 and if you have health concerns, follow official health advice and consult a health professional.
+In regard to medical products, it's illegal to promote goods that claim to test, treat or cure any condition unless it is approved by the TGA.
+Exercise caution if you see a product that claims to treat COVID-19.
+If you have health concerns, follow official health advice and consult a health professional.

 7. Be wary of making your own hand sanitiser

 A DIY recipe needs to contain the right percentage of alcohol to be effective.
-Recipes that contain less than 60% alcohol or that are primarily made up of ingredients such as essential oils will likely not be effective.
+Recipes that contain less than 60% alcohol, or are primarily made up of ingredients such as essential oils, are unlikely to be effective.

-Dr Swan says, "Handwashing with soap and water is the best thing to use to kill this virus, followed by a hand sanitiser with the correct percentage of alcohol."
+On the ABC's Coronacast podcast, physician Dr Norman Swan says, "Handwashing with soap and water is the best thing to use to kill this virus, followed by a hand sanitiser with the correct percentage of alcohol."